Health and Safety during Covid-19 - Glo Therapist

 - To go completely jewellery-free (where possible) to minimise risk, to keep hair tied back and that the therapist maintain short nails, with no acrylics.

-- PPE such as gloves, aprons and face coverings, can be used at bookings if the therapist wishes.
+- PPE such as gloves and aprons can be used at bookings if the therapist wishes.

 - To bring their own bottle of drinking water